 Here are list of resources for Oakland resident's during the COVID-19 crisis:

-- Alameda Sheriff's have postponed all evictions at this time due to coronavirus.
-Also Alameda County's Eviction Courts are closed until April 7.
+- Also Alameda County's Eviction Courts are closed until May 31st.

 - Grocery stores and pharmacies will remain open so there is no need to jam stores or hoard items.